 According to the National Floor Safety Institute, “Falls account for over 8 million hospital emergency room visits, representing the leading cause of visits (21.3%).
-Slips and falls account for over 1 million visits, or 12% of total falls”.
-That means you need legal representation to get your full slip and fall settlement amount!
-Contact Ryan Thompson and our team of experienced Dallas slip and fall accident lawyers at Thompson Law today!
+Slips and falls account for over 1 million visits, or 12% of total falls.”
+When you are injured in a slip and fall accident, you need experienced slip and fall accident lawyers to ensure maximum value for your slip and fall settlement.
+Contact our team of experienced injury lawyers at Thompson Law today for a FREE CONSULTATION!

 One of the biggest challenges in most slip and fall cases is determining fault, and if the property owner should be held responsible for some or all of the blame based on their inability to provide safe conditions.
 If you are injured on the job this is a different scenario than if you were injured while at a store or on someone’s personal property.
-You need a team of experienced slip and fall attorneys in Dallas to help get you the settlement you deserve.
-Contact us today for your free consultation.
-We don’t make a dime until you do!
+You need a team of experienced slip and fall attorneys to help get you the slip and fall settlement you deserve.
+Contact us today for a FREE CASE REVIEW.
+We don’t make a penny unless we are able to obtain a slip and fall settlement for you.

-When you find yourself in a slip and fall accident in Texas, you need to get the best personal injury lawyer.
+When you find yourself in a slip and fall accident in Texas, you need to get the best personal injury lawyer with experience handling slip and fall settlements.
 Slip and fall accidents are often overlooked or brushed off by employees.
-However, it is important to get the proper medical treatment so that you have a basis to start your claim.
+However, it is important to get the proper medical treatment so that you have a basis to start your claim, and an attorney with a track record of strong results handling slip and fall settlements.

 The IRS has compiled an information sheet to break down some basic instances of how to determine if all or part of your settlement is taxable.
 The general rule of thumb is that any compensation directly related to the physical damages incurred will not be taxable.
 So generally subsequent injuries and ongoing mental anguish or trauma as a result of the accident may be taxable.
 These are all just very loose rules of thumb and if you want to read all about the tax implications of your settlement you can visit the IRS page dedicated to this topic.